Skip to main content

 set_contour()

-For pyvista.MultiBlock datasets, Plotter computes a global min/max across blocks and generates shared contour levels so contours are consistent across the full model.
+For pyvista.MultiBlock datasets, Plotter computes a global min/max across all blocks and generates shared contour levels, so contours are consistent across the full model.

 Parameters